Muttiah Muralitharan: Passing Walsh and Warne

-In July 2007, Muttiah Muralitharan became the second bowler after Australia's Shane Warne to capture 700 Test wickets.
+In July 2007, Muttiah Muralitharan became the second bowler after Warne to capture 700 Test wickets.
 The off-spinner reached the landmark when he had Bangladesh's last man Syed Rasel caught in the deep by Farveez Maharoof on the fourth day of the third and final Test at the Asgiriya stadium in Kandy.
 The dismissal signalled Sri Lanka's victory by an innings and 193 runs to give the host a 3–0 sweep of the series.
 Muralitharan finished with six wickets in each innings to claim 10 wickets or more in a Test for the 20th time.
 However, he was unable to pass Warne's record of 708 wickets when Sri Lanka toured Australia in November 2007, capturing just four wickets in two Test matches.

 Muralitharan reclaimed the record for most Test wickets during the first Test against England at Kandy on 3 December 2007.
 The spinner bowled England's Paul Collingwood to claim his 709th Test victim and overtaking Shane Warne in the process.
 Muralitharan reached the mark in his 116th Test – 29 fewer than Warne – and had conceded only 21.77 runs per wicket compared to the Australian's 25.41.
 This was Muralitharan's 61st 5-wicket haul.
 Warne believed that Muralitharan would take "1,000 wickets" before he retired.
 Former record holder Courtney Walsh also opined that this would be possible if Muralitharan retained his hunger for wickets.
 Muralitharan himself believed there was a possibility that he would reach this milestone.
-For his performances in 2007, he was named in the World Test XI by ICC and Cricinfo.
+For his performances in 2007, he was named in the World Test XI by ICC and ESPNcricinfo.